balajich/spring-cloud-session-3-inter-microservice-communication-sync/README.md

     - Direct: Microservice A speaks with  Microservice B Directly
     - Via Gateway: Instead of taking directly, Microservice A speaks with  Microservice B via gateway
 - This tutorial covers both the scenarios
+- We will be developing report api which gives employee name,salary by communicating with employee-api,payroll-api
+- For the purpose of this tutorial we developed two microservices
+    - report-api-direct which calls employee-api,payroll-api directly
+    - report-api-via-gateway calls employee-api,payroll-api via gateway
+- **Note: In real world we favour to call microservices via a gateway even for inter communication.
+So I recommend using the  microservice report-api-via-gateway**
 Overview
 - Run registry service on 8761.
 - Run employee-api service on dynamic port.
 Where it takes employee id and returns employee name.